-For the simultaneous relationship between capital structure and stock rate of returns, the usage of debt can be viewed as positive signal to shareholder because of asymmetric information.
+For the simultaneous relationship between capital structure and stock rate of returns, the usage of debt can be viewed as a positive signal to shareholders because of asymmetric information.
 Therefore, increasing leverages increases stock returns (Ross, 1977).
-However, high stock price would lead the decrease of debt usage in accordance with “managerial investment autonomy” theory in Dittmar and Thakor (2007) and “market timing behavior” phenomenon in Yang (2013).
-In Table 11, the stock returns have negative influence on capital structure in market-value basis, not in book-value basis.
-So we question about high stock price as an agreement signal that firm would prefer equity to debt as external financing sources.
-The evidence of negative effect of stock returns on market-value based leverages is more likely to consist with Welch’s (2004) statement.
-That is, firms don’t readjust their capital structure to response the changes in stock prices though stock price is significant factor of dynamic capital structure.
-When the stock price increases, market value of total assets increases and leverage ratios in market-value basis in hence decrease.
+However, high stock prices would lead to the decrease of debt usage in accordance with “managerial investment autonomy” theory in Dittmar and Thakor (2007) and the “market timing behavior” phenomenon in Yang (2013).
+In Table 11, the stock returns have a negative influence on capital structure in market-value basis, not in book-value basis.
+So we question about high stock price as an agreement signal that a firm would prefer equity to debt as external financing sources.
+The evidence of a negative effect of stock returns on market-value based leverages is more likely consistent with Welch’s (2004) statement.
+That is, firms don’t readjust their capital structure in response to the changes in stock prices though stock price is a significant factor of dynamic capital structure.
+When the stock price increases, the market value of total assets increases and leverage ratios in market-value basis in hence decrease.